Discord Bot

 4. Report Button

-Deploy interactive “Report a Bug” buttons for easy access:
+Deploy an interactive “Report a Bug” button for one-click access.

 Suggestion Submission Methods

-Recommended: Use Forum Integration or Suggestion Buttons for the best user experience.
+Recommended: Forum Integration for ongoing discussions, or Suggestion Button for simplicity.

 - User runs